 About

-The All-Party Parliamentary Group for Adoption and Permanence (APPGAP) was established in February 2019 and aims to:
+The All-Party Parliamentary Group for Adoption and Permanence (APPGAP) was established in February 2019 and aims:

-Amplify the voices and experiences of children and families engaged in adoption and other forms of permanence, to inform parliamentarians and promote the development and implementation of effective policy and practice.
+to promote the development and implementation of effective policy and practice.

 The APPGAP is chaired by Rachael Maskell, MP for York Central.
 Charities Adoption UK and Home for Good provide the secretariat for the group.